-of the newly-formed Alumni preparing to land at the Senate.
-"We hope to meet on an Bradford regional airpost last annual basis, at least, in order night, killing at least 11 of the that Alumni can keep well 28 aboard.
+of the newly-formed Alumni Senate.
+"We hope to meet on an annual basis, at least, in order night, killing at least 11 of the that Alumni can keep well 28 aboard.
 It was the second abreast of what is happening at fatal Allegheny crash in the area Notre Dame," he said.

 Association has grown to a worldwide organization with over 175 local chapters in the United States and abroad.
-"The purpose of the Association has become dual," said James D. the airport.
-The accident Cooney, executive director. and mutual fulfillment is realized today in programs of continuing education, reunions HUTCHINS and other club activities while a second area that of service to the University-is evident in endowment, public relations, and student recruitment."
+"The purpose of the Association has become dual," said James D. Cooney, executive director. and mutual fulfillment is realized today in programs of continuing education, reunions and other club activities while a second area-that of service to and student recruitment."

-Barat College Rejects ND Bid May Send Girls To Live On Campus
+Barat College Rejects ND Bid - May Send Girls To Live On Campus